Moniaar/Calcify/README.md

 # Calcify
-Pharmacy POS system using Electron.js and sqlite3!.
+Pharmacy POS system using Electron.js for frontend and sqlite3 for backend!.

 ---